Where to start?

 - Start to build relationships with other users to share ideas and best practices

-- PLEASE NOTE: It's not ll about the numbers!
-Although you can see the system in use at any of our clients, coordinating the visit with your marketing rep allows us to schedule a visit to the Secure Data Center and connect you with a credit union not only similar in size or geography, but more importantly those using a similar feature set as your credit union.
+- PLEASE NOTE: It's not all about the numbers!
+Although you can see the system in use at any of our clients, coordinating the visit with your marketing rep allows us to coordinate a visit to the Secure Data Center and connect you with a credit union not only similar in size or geography, but more importantly those using a similar feature set as your credit union.
+It really is customizable enough to make a difference.